 The portfolio can contain any combination of the following: recorded pieces, demo tracks, recommendations, testimonials, statement of results, compositions and any other supporting evidence you believe is relevant to the application.

-See below for further information for:
+See below for further information for applicants with:

 Applicants with recent secondary education